alphagov/paas-tech-docs/source/documentation/deploying_apps/env_variables.md

 This could include:

 - credentials for external services that your app uses, for example a Twitter account
-- values that will vary with each deployment of the app, for example the canonical URL.
+- values that will vary with each deployment of the app, for example the canonical URL

-To view an app's current environment variables, run `cf env APPNAME`.
+To view an app's current environment variables, run `cf env APP_NAME`.

-To create or update a variable, run `cf set-env APPNAME ENV_VAR_NAME ENV_VAR_VALUE`.
+To create or update a variable, run `cf set-env APP_NAME ENV_VAR_NAME ENV_VAR_VALUE`.

 If you're deploying a pre-existing app written in line with 12-factor principles, you should check the app's documentation for any environment variables you need to set.